mathspp/mathspp/pages/02.blog/all-functions-return-something/item.md

 None
 ```

-As another example, the method `.append` of Python lists also look like they don't return anything.
+As another example, the method `.append` of Python lists also looks like it doesn't return anything.
 Wrong!
-They return `None`:
+It returns `None`:

 ```pycon
 >>> my_list = [73, 42]